ThiagoBrito-Dev/Coinversor/README-en.md

 ### 🏆 Features

 - [x] Perform and display the result of the currency exchange;
-- [x] Display the variation rates between purchase and sale amount of the selected currency;
+- [x] Display the rates of change between the buy and sell amounts of the selected currency;
 - [x] Display the current value of the highest and lowest quote of the day;
 - [x] Format input and output monetary data; and
 - [x] Implement application responsiveness;